pelevesque/MIDI-Make/README.md

 #### add-track

-The add-track method accepts a rendered track, and adds it to the File class.
+The add-track method accepts a rendered track, and adds it to the Song class.

 ```raku